0xPolygon/storage-delta/README.md

 uint256 a;
 ```

+---

 ## Requirements

-Files must have the same names as the contracts.
+Files should be named after the contract they hold. `Example` → `Example.sol`

 The script utilizes Node.js to run.
 We recommend the node version defined in the `.nvmrc` file.